 |Garnacha Tinta||red||Grenache Noir||2|

-In Lincoln, South Island, the Center for Viticulture and Oenology research and teaching institute will become the department of Lincoln University to chat.
-In 1975, the organization WINZ (The Wine Institute of New Zealand) was founded, but has since been renamed NZ Winegrowers.
+In Lincoln, South Island, the Center for Viticulture and Oenology research and teaching institute will become the Department of Research Lincoln University to chat.
+In 1975, the organization WINZ (The Wine Institute of New Zealand) was founded, but in the meantime renamed NZ Winegrowers.
 This exerts a tremendous influence on the quality and image of New Zealand viticulture.
-All wine farms must belong to her.
+All wineries must belong to her.
 The four dominant companies with about 90% of production are Corbans.
 Montana.
-Nobilo and Villa Maria, Other famous producers are Ata Rangi Babich, Cloudy Bay.
+Nobilo and Villa Maria, Other well-known producers are Ata Rangi, Babich, Cloudy Bay.
 Goldwater Estate. gravitas.
 Hunter's, Isabel Estate, Jackson Estate, Kemblefield, Kumeu River, Lincoln, Martinborough Vineyard, Matawhero.
 Matua Valley, Millton, Mission Estate.
 Morton Estate. nautilus.
 Neudorf Vineyards, Ngatarawa, Pask, Palliser Estate Pegasus Bay, Rippon, Seyfried Estate, Stonecroft, Te Mata, Millton, Trinity Hill.
 Vidal Estate.
 Waimea Estates, Wairau River.